EugenioUglov/yessir/README.md

 # YesSir
-Web version of the application for searching your information by tags quickly.
+Search your own information like in Google search.
+Web app for searching your information quickly by tags assigned to each block of information.